LuYanFCP/minimal_agent/README.md

 The framework follows a modular design with these core components to help you understand agent systems:

 - **Agent**: Learn how reasoning loops work and how tools are integrated into decision making
 - **LLM Provider**: Understand how to abstract different language model services
 - **Tools**: See how reusable capabilities are implemented and connected to agents
 - **Memory**: Explore how conversation context can be maintained across interactions

 ## TODO:

+- [X]: implement python local executor.
+- [ ]: Support MCP.
 - [ ]: implement PlanAgent.
 - [ ]: implement HybridAgent.
-- [ ]: Support MCP.
 - [ ]: implemet a simple deep search.
 - [ ]: add web ui for agent.